nixworks/public/news/2008/05/10/README.md

 ##### 2008 attack on Omdurman and Khartoum
 ### [ 2008 attack on Omdurman and Khartoum: Hundreds of Darfur rebels from the Justice and Equality Movement reach the outskirts of Khartoum and engage in clashes with the Sudanese military. ](/news/2008/05/10/2008-attack-on-omdurman-and-khartoum-hundreds-of-darfur-rebels-from-the-justice-and-equality-movement-reach-the-outskirts-of-khartoum-and.md)
-_Context: 2008 attack on Omdurman and Khartoum, Sudanese military, Darfur, Justice and Equality Movement, Khartoum_
+_Context: Justice and Equality Movement, 2008 attack on Omdurman and Khartoum, Sudanese military, Khartoum, Darfur_

 ##### Russia
 ### [ Russia's air force chief Col.-Gen. Alexander Zelin accuses NATO fighters of launching "air attacks" during escort of Russian bombers. ](/news/2008/05/10/russia-s-air-force-chief-col-gen-alexander-zelin-accuses-nato-fighters-of-launching-air-attacks-during-escort-of-russian-bombers.md)
-_Context: Russia, NATO, Alexander Zelin_
+_Context: Russia, Alexander Zelin, NATO_

 ##### Muqtada al-Sadr
 ### [ Muqtada al-Sadr and the Iraqi Government announced a ceasefire in Baghdad's Sadr district. ](/news/2008/05/10/muqtada-al-sadr-and-the-iraqi-government-announced-a-ceasefire-in-baghdad-s-sadr-district.md)